openvinotoolkit/model_server/docs/features.md

 [Learn more](stateful_models.md)

 ## Metrics
-Use metrics endpoint compatible with Prometheus standard to get performance and utilization statistics.
+Use the metrics endpoint compatible with the Prometheus to access performance and utilization statistics.

 [Learn more](metrics.md)

 ## Enabling Dynamic Inputs
-Configure served models to accept data with different batch sizes and in different shapes.
+Configure served models to accept data with variable batch sizes and input shapes.

 [Learn more](dynamic_input.md)